BertokMate1/SzamitogepGraf/README.md

 # Repository for Computer Graphics:
--   -Assigments are found in the beadandók folder
+-   -The assigment is found in the beadandó folder
 -   -Homeworks are found on the main page